How many Tom Gates books are there? And other interesting stuff to know about these fun books

 How many Tom Gates books are there?

-- There are 17 books in the Tom Gates series.
+- There are currently 17 books in the Tom Gates series.

 - There are also 3 additional Tom Gates themed books by Liz Pichon.

 The 17 books in the series include the latest Tom Gates book.
-Tom Gates Book 17: Spectacular School Trip (Really…) is available now in hardback.
-Books 1-16 are available in paperback.
+Tom Gates Book 17: Spectacular School Trip (Really…) is now available in both hardback and paperback.

 Keen fans who want to ensure they have the full Tom Gates book collection may also want to know that a 96-page World Book Day special was released in 2013.
 There was also a Tom Gates annual released in 2014.

-And an additional new Tom Gates book is coming soon – Tom Gates: The Music Book is due for release in October 2019.
+And an additional new Tom Gates book came out recently.
+Tom Gates: The Music Book was released in October 2019.

-Tom Gates book order – full list updated Autumn 2019
+Tom Gates book order – full list updated 2020

-Our list below shows the Tom Gates books order as of Autumn 2019.
-The list contains all Tom Gates books in order; from the first Tom Gates book, The Brilliant World of Tom Gates to the newest Tom Gates book, Spectacular School Trip (Really…).
+Our list below shows the Tom Gates books order as of late 2020.
+The list contains all Tom Gates books in order; from the first Tom Gates book, The Brilliant World of Tom Gates to the newest Tom Gates book, Ten Tremendous Tales.

 Our table of Tom Gates books shows the order in which books were published, but note that for a narrative Tom Gates reading order, the “additional titles” are not essential reading.

-Review of Tom Gates by guest contributors, Anna and Bee
+Review of Tom Gates by guest contributor, Anna

 The world of Tom Gates book series by Liz Pichon came into my kids’ lives a few years ago.
 We were introduced to the books as being good for children with reading difficulties.
 My daughter who is now 12 has left them behind.